 An official transcript from the GED exam, if taken.

-The priority date for admission applications is January 31.
-Applications must be completed by January 31 to be eligible for automatic awarding of University waivers such as DUAA, UAA, and the WUE/Cougar Award.
+The priority date for admission applications is March 31.
+Applications should be completed by March 31 to be eligible for automatic awarding of University waivers such as DUAA, UAA, and the WUE/Cougar Award.
 University waivers are awarded based on eligibility at the time of admittance to WSU.
-Applications received after January 31 are welcomed and will be reviewed on a space-available basis.
+Applications received after March 31 are welcomed and will be reviewed on a space-available basis.
 If you choose to attend a different semester than the one indicated on your application, you’ll need to re-apply.

 2. Apply for financial aid